RV and Tent Campsites in State Parks

 Campsite occupancy is limited to one family unit (persons living under one household) or one non-family unit limited to five persons per site.
 Anyone renting a campsite must be 18 years of age or older and must be present at the campsite.

-In response to visitor requests, the Bureau of State Parks is adding full service campsites to selected campgrounds.
-Full service includes sewer, water, and electric hookups.
+In response to visitor requests, the Bureau of State Parks is adding full-hookup campsites to selected campgrounds.
+Full-hookup includes sewer, water, and electric hookups.

 Future full-service campsites are planned for: